 The Roadway Inventory System (RIS) is an Oracle database system that stores a variety of information on all public roads in New York State.
 It also contains inventory and traffic data on selected private roads (such as those containing bridges) and ramps on grade-separated interchanges.
 The breadth of data elements collected and stored varies by the type of roadway (state highway vs. local road vs. ramp) but generally includes ownership, physical characteristics, access control, functional class, pavement condition, and traffic volumes.
 Some of the data captured by RIS, such as pavement condition on the state system, is required by state law or Federal regulation.
 State law also authorizes the NYSDOT Commissioner to collect a variety of highway-related data on all public roadways and to report annually to the Legislature on the condition of the state's roadway system.
-The NYS DOT project ALIS Upgrade and Integration being conducted under this plan will address a number of roadway-related data issues, especially regarding the location of crashes.
+The NYS DOT's new CLEAR system will address a number of roadway-related data issues, especially regarding the location of crashes.